MaziCare1/mazicare-website/QUICK_START.md

 ### What Was Done

-Your MerimnaCare project has been completely migrated from Vite to Next.js 15 with:
+Your MaziCare project has been completely migrated from Vite to Next.js 15 with:
 - ✅ Professional folder structure following Next.js best practices
 - ✅ All components migrated and organized properly
 - ✅ Tailwind CSS v4 fully configured